 Focus groups with 89 small fruit and vegetables growers across the country were held through the months of February to April to gather their thoughts, challenges, and preferences related to implementing food safety practices on the farm as well as to determine their preferred learning style, educational media, and critical aspects to effective training sessions.
-The final report summarizing the data can be found here.
+View the final report summarizing the data.

 March 14, 2012...

 Many of the Working Committees (WCs) are entering their final conference calls and discussing their draft summaries.
 All summaries will be made available for download as they are finalized on our website.
 To date, we have hosted 65 committee meetings with 180 members engaged in the process.

 Working committees 1–6 are wrapping up their discussions and submitting final recommendations to the Executive committee.
 Working committees 7–10 will continue to meet after the New Year — there's still time to join us in the process.
 So far we have held 49 committee meetings and worked with 168 different committee members in 34 states!

 All ten working committees are up and running!
 Check the calendar and working committee notes to get updates on their progress.

 The files below are available by request as PDF files.

 - Co-Management of Food Safety and Conservation Practices

 - Farm-to-Table Food Safety for Colorado Produce Crops (out of date, no longer available)